HenryWJL/icon/README.md

 ```bash
 python scripts/train.py task=open_box algo=icon_diffusion_unet
 ```
 This will automatically create a subdirectory at `outputs/TASK_NAME/ALGO_NAME/YYYY-MM-DD/HH-MM-SS`, where configuration files, log files, and checkpoints will be saved.
-If you want to run on a different device with a different seed, simply append the desired arguments to the original command:
+If you want to run on a different device with a different seed, simply append the desired arguments to the command:
 ```bash
 python scripts/train.py task=open_box algo=icon_diffusion_unet train.device=cuda:0 train.seed=100
 ```